university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

 Connect to the virtual desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the appropriate application for your operating system (examples listed below), log into the virtual desktop.
-It will ask for a password (in my example this is ``Nicdaij9``), yours will be whatever was displayed in the previous step.
+Note the ``port`` from the earlier output, in my case this was ``5906``, yours may be similar but will likely be different.
+It will ask for a password (in my example this is ``muAtEks5``), yours will be whatever was displayed in the previous step.

 Windows
 """""""